Jonasi-Deetens/advanced-queries/README.md

 ### 33) How many of our popular product did we effectively ship?
 ```
 SELECT SUM(quantityOrdered) AS quantity FROM orderdetails
-WHERE orderNumber in (SELECT orderNumber FROM orders WHERE shippedDate IS NOT NULL)
+WHERE orderNumber in (SELECT orderNumber FROM orders WHERE STATUS="shipped")
 GROUP BY productCode
 ORDER BY quantity DESC
 LIMIT 1;
 ```

-solution: 1760
+solution: 1720

 ### 34) Which check number paid for order 10210.
 Tip: Pay close attention to the date fields on both tables to solve this.